 Abigail currently teaches courses in ancient world literature, fiction writing, and gender theory.
 She is also a faculty fellow in the William Penn Honors Program and coordinates the English senior capstone course.
 Her work tends to engage the intersection between theology and literature.
 She is particularly interested in the literary dimensions of biblical texts and theology of the body – and she loves when opportunities arise to explore these interests in the classroom.

-Beyond the academic life, Abigail enjoys a low-key, home-centered life with her husband, Michael, and their two small children, Julian and Margot.
-She is a fairly recent and enthusiasic convert to Roman Catholicism and is active in her local parish, St. Peter's of Newberg.
+Beyond academia, Abigail enjoys a low-key, home-centered life with her husband, Michael, and their two small children, Julian and Margot.
+She attends St. Peter's Catholic Church in Newberg.